Version 3.2: October 27, 2019

 Chapter 11: Henry Wimbush talks about the original builder of the Crome house (described as a rebellion against nature) writing a book (“Certaine Privy Counsels . . . “) about where to put the bathrooms (at the top of the three towers but long gone) and how to design them to counteract the “degrading effects” and remind us that “we are the noblest creatures of the universe.”
 The bathrooms should all have the noblest books:

-I don’t know what Huxley’s sincere opinion was about human beings, but I believe that he was getting this idea through from some of the elites who would have laughed hard at this caricatured effort and would have attacked the nobility of human life and human beings in general — the majority, not themselves.
-Actually, it is very interesting and maybe we shouldn’t see it as funny that some of us will try to make our lives and the lives of others as dignified as possible because of and in spite of the pressures that tend to pull us down.
-This is in contrast to those who would just let the majority of us live in mud and freezing cold and degradation—which is where we are logically headed when—based on “scientific” claims from social engineering think-tanks– major energy sources such as coal are discontinued and when we are taxed on carbon.
-This is because we are made of carbon, we emit carbon as a clean gas, and we need carbon fuels for basic survival.
+I don’t know what Huxley’s sincere opinion was about human beings, but I believe that he was getting this idea from some of the elites who would have laughed hard at this caricatured effort and would have attacked the nobility of human life and human beings in general.
+It is very interesting and maybe we shouldn’t see it as funny that some of us will try to make our lives and the lives of others as dignified as possible because of and in spite of the pressures that tend to pull us down.
+This is in contrast to those who would just let the majority of us live in mud and freezing cold and degradation—which is where we are logically headed when—based on “scientific” claims from social engineering think-tanks– major energy sources such as coal are discontinued and when we are taxed on carbon–even though we are made of carbon, we emit carbon dioxide as a clean gas, and we need carbon fuels for basic survival.

 Think of the cost in maintaining proper sewage and septic systems to mention a relevant example.
 Less energy means more expensive energy, it means less carbon emissions, it means more taxes on carbon applied to products and services, it means less of everything for us, less health care, more euthanasia, less children, less grandchildren, less of us.
 And this goes along with Huxleyan agendas of endless drugs, cheap entertainment and simulations of sex.